UREVO Strol 1 Pro Foldable Treadmill Review

 Exercise Quality

 The machine is quite simple; there is no connectivity or programmed workouts, but there is a mode button that allows you to set a calorie, distance, or time goal and work toward it.
 A basic LED display on the motor cover shows the belt speed, calories burned, incline setting, elapsed time, and distance.
 You can adjust speed and incline with the infrared remote control, but it needs to be within line of sight.
 That means that using the remote on your desktop isn't effective.
-The Sperax Walking Pad, in comparison, uses a radio frequency remote that can control the treadmill without having to move it off of your desktop.
+The Sperax Walking Pad, in comparison, uses a radio frequency remote that can control the treadmill without having to move it off your desktop.

 Companion App/Connectivity